 Dr Sturnieks has a PhD in human biomechanics (UWA).
-She is Laboratory Manager for the Falls, Balance and Injury Research Centre at NeuRA including a new state-of-the-art Balance and Gait Analysis Laboratory.
+She is Senior Lecturer in Anatomy at UNSW Medicine and Conjoint Senior Research Scientist at NeuRA.
 Her research focuses on understanding biomechanical, sensorimotor and neurocognitive contributions to balance and falls in older people and clinical groups, and randomised controlled trials of novel interventions to prevent falls involving balance, stepping and cognitive training.
-Dr Sturnieks is active in translating research findings, is Executive Board Member of the Australian and New Zealand Falls Prevention Society and Advisory Committee Member for the NSW Falls Prevention Network and NSW Ministry of Health -funded Active and Healthy website.
+Dr Sturnieks is active in translating research findings into community, aged care and hospital settings and is Executive Board Member of the Australian and New Zealand Falls Prevention Society.

 JESSICA TURNER Research Assistant

 MAYNA RATANAPONGLEKA Research Assistant

 ASHLEY WOODBURY Research Assistant